Unanswered Questions About AI

 Art and Creativity:

 Can autonomous machines be creative and truly create art?
 What can AI teach us about what it means to be creative?
 How can studying human creativity empower us to build better technology?
 How can creative AI systems help us understand what it means to be human?
+One of our artists, Ahmed Elgammal, is a pioneer in this field of research.

 Suggest a question we should add to the list: